 Are you inclined to re-read your "Religion 101" college textbook?
 Would you enjoy reading more about a variety of philosophies?
 Sarah McDougal and Sylvia McDermott plan to start a monthly reading and discussion group on these topics!
 If you are interested, sign up on the clipboard by the office in Fellowship Hall or contact Sarah or Sylvia 217.398.1948 or email@example.com.

 Are you new to this church?
 Have you recently signed the membership book or are you considering joining?
 Would you like to learn more about Unitarian Universalism?
 At various times throughout the church year, the Minister and Membership Coordinator will offer a series of orientation classes designed just for you!
 If you are interested in information on when the next sessions will be held, please email the Membership Coordinator, Sherry Bohlen, at MembershipCoordinator@uucuc.org.

-Gather in the YRUU Room on Sunday mornings from 9:25 to 9:55 a.m. for a time of quite meditation led by Marie McEnroe.
+Gather in the YRUU Room on Sunday mornings from 9:20 to 9:55 a.m.
+(2nd Sunday of each month, the group meets early at 9:05 a.m. to 9:55 a.m.) for a time of quite meditation led by Marie McEnroe.
 This group gathers for quiet meditation using the practices of Mindfulness as a way to focus on the now and everyday.

 Led by Chuck Cooper, these weekly discussions are characterized by a spirit of respect for individual opinions in an environment of searching rather than pronouncing.
 The topics range from issues related to local church matters through contemporary international issues, including denominational, congregational, social, national, and international and faith issues.
 Newcomers are always welcome.
 This group meets every Sunday after the worship service at 11:30 a.m. in the church Library.